Does AI Decision-Making Drive Your Business?

 To illustrate this principle, take a look at Lenovo, which has increased its share of the global PC market to 27.1 percent, according to the Gartner Reports.
 The company’s ability to sell its products in 180 markets around the world has been supported by the end-to-end control it has over its supply chain.

 Lenovo wanted to build a niche in Brazil, which has a $1.87 trillion GDP, the ninth largest in the world.
 But it had trouble predicting sellout volume at scale and automating the necessary modeling and forecasting.
-To meet these needs, it turned to AI, running the DataRobot AI Cloud on AWS instead of following its previously backbreaking, manual model-building process.
+To meet these needs, it turned to AI, running the DataRobot AI Platform on AWS instead of following its previously backbreaking, manual model-building process.
 Now, its data scientists of any skill level can quickly build and deploy accurate, world-class predictive models in minutes.

 After incorporating AI techniques from DataRobot, Lenovo Brazil achieved the following benefits: